suffolklibraries/sljekyll/news/_posts/2019-06-06-countdown-begins-for-summer-reading-challenge-2019.md

 Children taking part in the scheme will join super space family the Rockets in a thrilling mission to track down books nabbed from the Moon Library by mischievous aliens.
 The characters have been drawn especially for the challenge by top children's illustrator Adam Stower.

-Bruce Leeke, CEO of Suffolk Libraries, said: "The Summer Reading Challenge is a brilliant example of how we make children's lives better.
-Challengers develop literacy skills and have fun over the long summer holidays.
-Reading for pleasure from an early age makes a real difference to a person's wellbeing throughout their life, and parents can rediscover their love of reading when they bring their children to the library."
+Bruce Leeke, CEO of Suffolk Libraries, said: "The Summer Reading Challenge is a brilliant way of engaging children in the world of storytelling.
+Those taking on the challenge develop their literacy skills while having fun over the summer holidays.

+"Reading for pleasure from an early age is proven to have a lifelong impact on both wellbeing and social confidence.
+Parents and their children also have the opportunity of share something new and exciting together."

 The challenge helps get three quarters of a million children into libraries across the country each summer.
 The campaign is produced by the Reading Agency and delivered by libraries across the country.